Dugy/EzGz/README.md

 input.close();
 ```

-It is configurable to some extent, but it may be changed completely in a future version.
+It is configurable to some extent, but the details may be changed completely in a future version. `EzGz::DefaultCompressionSettings` can be replaced by other presets I will try to keep in future versions:

+* `FastCompressionSettings` - very fast
+* `DefaultCompressionSettings` - better compression ratio, quite fast
+* `DenseCompressionSettings` - relatively good compression ratio, slower
+* `BestCompressionSettings` - best compression ratio, slow

+Compared to `zlib`, only `DenseCompressionSettings` have better compression ratio than its fastest settings but is slower. `BestCompressionSettings` have worse compression ratios than the denser settings of `zlib`.

 ## Performance
 Decompression is about 30% faster than with `zlib`.
 Decompression speeds over 250 MiB/s are reachable on modern CPUs.
 It was tested on the standard Silesia Corpus file, compressed for minimum size.